Apple M1 vs Xeon E5630

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Xeon E5630 and Apple M1.
+Types, maximum amount and channel quantity of RAM supported by Xeon E5630 and M1.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory typesDDR3no data